sombriks/enterprise-kotlin-handbook/docs/0012-project-setup-with-maven-and-gradle.md

 The equivalent (more or less) of pom.xml in gradle projects is the build.gradle (or build.gradle.kts, if you specify --dsl as kotlin instead of groovy) file.
-It has a dependencies section very similar to what maven has, mut uses some exotic ways to represent the libraries coordinates.
+It has a dependencies section very similar to what maven has, but uses some exotic ways to represent the libraries coordinates.

+Instead of xml, it uses groovy (or kotlin itself!) language to declare project configurations.
+This is a good thing, technically.
+Programming languages instead of markup languages are supposed to be easier to the programmer eye, therefore easier to maintain.
+Also less brain rewire and context switching when jumping from source code and project configuration code.

 ## Wrapper scripts

-Wrapper scripts allow you to distribute a [reproducible build][0326] by making sure not only of the dependencies versions but also the maven or gradle runtime versions.
+Wrapper scripts allow you to distribute a [reproducible build][0326] setup by making sure not only of the dependencies versions are right but also the maven or gradle runtime versions are the same too.

-They are useful because the gradle or maven setup on local machine can be tricky so it's a welcome way to work with those kind of projects.
+They are useful because the gradle or maven setup on local machine can be tricky in many ways, so it's a good strategy to work with those kind of scripts.

 In [gradle example][0327] you might already notice the wrapper script: it's the [gradlew][0329] (or `gradlew.bat` if you're on windows) file.